nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_tomatoes.md

 [^basil]: Be careful not to use too much basil, it can quickly become overpowering and almost bitter.

-[^garlic]: Do *not* forget or omit the garlic.
-It is a key ingredient in the final flavor.

 [^cherry]: They tend to be sweeter and more flavorful.
 If you have good, flavorful, normal tomatoes then feel free to dice and use them.

 ## Preparation: